 Make the Meatballs

-Add ground beef, breadcrumbs, pot roast seasoning, and a pinch of salt to another mixing bowl and mix until thoroughly combined.
+Add ground beef, breadcrumbs, pot roast seasoning, and ¼ tsp. salt to another mixing bowl and mix until thoroughly combined.

 Divide and roll mixture into six golf ball-sized meatballs.

 Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.